Opencast-Moodle/moodle-block_opencast/README.md

 Steps to change the visiblity:

-1. Go to the overview section of the block.
+1. Go to the overview section of the block.</br>
 <img src="https://user-images.githubusercontent.com/9437254/46022814-9da8e180-c0e3-11e8-9040-848952089afe.png" width="500"></br>
 2. Click on the visiblity icon.
-3. In the visibility form the teacher can select the needed visibility state.
+3. In the visibility form the teacher can select the needed visibility state.</br>
 <img src="https://user-images.githubusercontent.com/9437254/46023014-01cba580-c0e4-11e8-9fe4-d8688cde1423.png" width="500"></br>
 4. The processing of the video starts:
     1. The ACL-Roles of the video are changed and updated in Opencast.